garybm/order-pizza/README.md

 ## SPECS
 The purpose of this project is to have a user order a pizza, with different choices of topping and size.

-Exception 1: Program will input size of pizza
+* _ Program will input size of pizza_

 Example Input: small

 Expected output for each: Your total cost is $10

-Exception 2: Program will input different topping.
+* _Program will input different topping_

 Example input: chicken, pineapple, olives

-Expected output: Your total cost is $Undefined
+Expected output: Your total cost is $12

-Exception #: Program will input different topping with a pizza size.
+* _ Program will input different topping with a pizza size_

 Example input: chicken, pineapple, olives with a small size pizza

-Expected output: Your total cost is $13
+Expected output: Your total cost is $12

 ## Setup/Installation Requirements

 * _Clone this repository to your local machine_